Food allergies can lead to shaming and segregation at school. Empower older children to self-advocate for inclusion.

 Slightly older students may begin to feel shame about their disease, and embarrassed or unworthy if the class chooses this exclusionary route for celebrations, activities or field trips.
 Therefore, they may simply grin and bear it to keep the peace and avoid unwanted attention.
 Too often, these students mask their true feelings in the spirit of class community harmony.

 It can truly be heartbreaking to experience your child sitting on the sidelines as classmates enjoy popsicles or other possibly unsafe treats.
-Upset and angry at this exclusion, some parents choose the Mama and Papa Bear method – which means they roll up their sleeves, march into the school and demand action to protect their cub.
+Upset and angry at this segregation, some parents choose the Mama and Papa Bear method – which means they roll up their sleeves, march into the school and demand action to protect their cub.

 The challenge for parents is learning when it’s time to begin letting go and allowing the older child to self-advocate for inclusion.
 It’s essential to empower the child to travel upon their allergy and/or asthma life’s road when the time is right.

-What to Watch Out For: Roadblocks
+What to Watch For: Roadblocks That Lead to Segregation

 - drawing unwanted attention